NOT everyone is doing it!

 Our community must send a unified message that teen alcohol consumption is unacceptable.

-Underage drinking is illegal, unsafe, and unhealthy.
+The Parents Who Host Lose the Most Campaign spreads the message that underage drinking is illegal, unsafe, and unhealthy.
 Allowing teens to consume alcohol sends a mixed message and only adds to their confusion about the acceptability of drinking.
 It also sends the message to teens that they do not have to obey the law.
 Our youth deserve to live and grow to adulthood in an environment where alcohol is not misused.

 Please follow these safety tips and let’s be unified in our message against underage alcohol use.
 We must work together to keep our kids safe, healthy and alcohol and drug free!